lts0429/drone_playground/README.md

 # Introduction
-This repo is a learning project on how setup autonomous navigation on drone
+This repo is a learning project on how setup autonomous navigation on drone.

 # Milestones
 - [x] setup gazebo environment